pmean/build-website/text/06/PairedRandomization.md

 ways well beyond what traditional tests might offer.
 The concept is quite simple.
 Suppose that you ran a laboratory experiment, but a mischievous lab technician deliberately mislabeled some of your test tubes.
-What you would get would be properly described as \"noise\" and the results would be worthless.
+What you would get would be properly described as "noise" and the results would be worthless.
 But in many situations, we are interested in how much noise there is in a data set and whether our signal readily exceeds the noise threshold.
 So you would deliberately